 An old well formed and classic Blackdene Fluorite from the collection of Warren Johansson.
 Warren obtained this piece in an exchange with Harvard in 1938, so it is clearly a vintage specimen.
 The cubes reach 4.2 CM in diameter and have good sharp edges.
 Several crystals display internal cleavage planes but the exterior shapes are intact and in quite good condition.
 Minor edge wear is noted on the outside edges but the main crystals in the center are undamaged.
 The Galena is on the reverse side so will not be in any logical dispaly orientation.

-This quite attractive Psuedomorph has a lot of good provenance, ex Ed Swoboda, Carter Rich, George Loud, and William Hladyz.
-The shape of the large Aragonite crystals are sharply preserved and the color looks much like an Agate more so than Chalcydony.
+This quite attractive psuedomorph has a lot of good provenance, ex Ed Swoboda, Carter Rich, George Loud, and William Hladyz.
+The shape of the large Aragonite crystals are sharply preserved and the color looks much like an Agate more so than Chalcedony.
 This is almost a perfect floater and despite a few very minor chips that are not easy to find the condition is still very fine overall.
-Classic older Pseudomorph not often available and rarely in anything close to this quality and esthetic.
+Classic older pseudomorph not often available and rarely in anything close to this quality and esthetic.

 Elmwood Mine, Carthage

 As simple gem-clear Calcite twin sits lightly connected to a flat limestone matrix.
 The Calcite shows zoning from Cognac to almost colorless.
 Sharp, perfect and incredibly lustrous.
 A small and quite affordable example of what has made Elmwood famous for world class Calcites!
 A second smaller Calcite is on the matrix that has a cleave on it, but it is hidden behind the main Calcite.
 Choice.

 A reticulated Cerussite from Broken Hill that has a small bit of green color included in some areas.
 Attractive and a bit different for the locale, this is not perfect on the outer edges but the main snowflake areas are quite fine.